sin101/MemoryAPP/SPEC.md

 - Actions: add, edit, ignore, view source
 - Option to disable web suggestions (for offline or privacy-focused usage)
 - The prototype implements this feature with a simple helper that queries the Wikipedia API using existing card tags to propose related articles.
 Fetching suggestions can be disabled.
+- Suggestions may be requested for an individual card using its tags, or globally by looking at the most common tags to surface theme-based recommendations.

 ### 3.5 Graph View Visualization
 - Graphical display of links between cards in a deck